wanglab-neuro/HighChannelCount-Ephys-Pipeline/pipeline_hms/README.md

 ## Slurm Job Submission

-These are are major steps to run the nextflow pipeline on the Kempner AI Cluster.
+These are are major steps to run the nextflow pipeline on the HMS O2 Cluster.

 1. Log in to the AI cluster